-Given the varied complex structures for M&A escrow investments, it is important to understand how interest earned on escrow deposits will affect deal participants, and to clarify any misunderstandings with regard to tax reporting requirements both the buyer and the selling shareholders.
+Given the varied complex structures for M&A escrow investments, it is important to understand how interest earned on money in escrow accounts will affect taxation of M&A deal participants, and to clarify any misunderstandings with regard to tax reporting requirements for both the buyer and the selling shareholders.
+Many deal parties struggle with whether imputed interest should be reported and how to appropriately compensate Buyers for the interest taxation to which they are subject during the escrow period.
+Rather than choose a non-interest bearing account, parties may want to consider the following in structuring tax obligations for their escrow accounts.

 In most M&A escrow transactions, investment earnings are generally deemed taxable to the buyer, yet any investment earnings on the escrow are typically credited to the escrow account.
 At the end of the escrow period, assuming no claims are made, the balance of the escrow account is distributed to the selling shareholders including any of the investment earnings previously credited to the account.
 As a result, it is not unusual for shareholders to ask how much of the escrow distribution is related to interest.
 In other words, how much of the distribution should be treated as capital gain and how much is recognized as ordinary income?
 Even though short-term interest rates have risen in the last few years, most escrows today are invested in accounts paying less than 10 basis points, and many pay no interest at all.